kayejlli/RKAdaptiveMethods/README.md

 In this case, you might have no choice but modifying dev(t,y,dy,test) to dev(t,y,dy,test,a,b) with a,b are variables either INTENT(IN) or INTENT(OUT) or INTENT(INOUT).
 You will also need to update rk*f90 as well.
 You can certainly modify them one by one, but this process can be quite tedious.
 There are ways to modify all of them quickly.
-You can modify the file
+You can modify the line 101, line 124 to 127 of the file
 ```
 Convert0.py
 ```